verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 This document shows you how to install Ingress NGINX Controller on OCNE.

 Verrazzano installs [NGINX Ingress Controller](https://www.nginx.com/resources/glossary/kubernetes-ingress-controller/), to provide ingress to system components like Prometheus, OpenSearch, OpenSearch Dashboards, etc.
-The ingress-controller watches the Ingress resources and reconcile them, configures the underlying Kubernetes load balancer to handle the service routing.
+The Ingress Controller watches the Ingress resources and reconcile them, configures the underlying Kubernetes load balancer to handle the service routing.

+You specify chart overrides for the ingress-controller component in the Verrazzano custom resource under `.spec.components.ingressNGINX.overrides`.

 ## Install ingress-controller